 Human Effigy isn’t very useful because you can find this item at many different locations throughout your journey.
 Its effect removes any penalties to your health due to the deaths you collected along the way.
 For PvP, it will also make you more likely to be invaded, while burning one at a bonfire will disable any direct multiplayer interactions like summoning and invading.

 The Homeward Bone is another item you will find many times throughout your journey.
 It will warp you to your last lit bonfire saving you from risky situations.
 Useful without a doubt, but it won’t be long before you have many of these in your inventory.

 The Beginners Options

-These two items will be relatively useful for anyone who is just beginning their Dark Souls journey.
-However, more experienced players will find more benefits with other gifts as these items are largely catered towards players who will need a bit of extra help as they learn the mechanics of the game.
+These two items will be useful for anyone just beginning their Dark Souls journey.
+However, more experienced players will find more benefits with other gifts as these items are largely catered towards players who will need extra help as they learn the game’s mechanics.

 Healing Wares are the recommended choice for beginners because they will make the learning curve of Dark Souls 2 a bit more bearable.
-Choosing this gift will load you up with numerous healing items that will heal your overtime, helping you sustain yourself on your journey.
+Choosing this gift will load you with numerous healing items that will heal you over time, helping you sustain yourself on your journey.

 The next couple of options add a bit of extra utility to your playstyle as they each offer a unique chance to the game.
 Neither of the gifts will make your game easier, but they do open up possibilities for the creative player to put to use.

-The Seed of a Tree of Giants is perhaps a unique option of all the gifts available, and it is focused on PvP.
+The Seed of a Tree of Giants is perhaps a unique option for all the gifts available, focusing on PvP.
 Using a seed will make all mobs hostile towards PvP invaders.
 This adds a fun gameplay twist to PvP encounters as regular invaders won’t be bothered by monsters like you will be.

 The Petrified Something?